 Are you a faculty or staff member with a DePaul-issued Windows computer?

-Starting early 2025, new DePaul-issued Windows computers will be delivered with the Windows 11 operating system.
-Delivering new computers will be the first step in upgrading all employee computers to Windows 11.
+New DePaul-issued Windows computers are delivered with the Windows 11 operating system.
+Delivering new computers is the first step in upgrading all employee computers to Windows 11.

 Employees currently using a Windows computer

-DePaul employees currently using a Windows-based work computer with an older version will be upgraded at a later date.
-Depending on the device hardware, existing computers in the field will either be upgraded to Windows 11 or replaced.
-Although the process to upgrade existing work computers will take some time, Information Services has set a deadline to move all computers to Windows 11 by summer 2025.
-Windows 10 and earlier versions will no longer be supported by Microsoft after the end of September 2025.
-This upgrade will enhance the quality and efficiency of DePaul-owned computers and improve security.
+DePaul employees currently using a Windows-based work computer with an older version will be upgraded.
+Depending on the device hardware, existing computers in the field will either be upgraded to Windows 11 or replaced at a later date.
+The process to upgrade existing work computers is expected to continue through 2026.

 DePaul faculty and staff will see a pop-up message on their DePaul-issued Windows computers if your computer does not support Windows 11 and needs to be replaced.
 More upgrade details will come later as they become available.